The Shire manages nearly 2000 hectares of public land for biodiversity conservation in our bushland, foreshore and roadside reserves.

 Pest animal control aims to protect significant fauna and flora on Shire-managed land (mostly bushland and foreshore reserves) such as the Southern Brown Bandicoot, White-footed Dunnart, Australasian Bittern and migratory shorebirds.
 Works are prioritised to focus on a few key locations and are co-ordinated with other land managers.
 Target species included foxes, rabbits and cats.

-Our reserves are also important places where residents can spend time in nature and enjoy a range of recreational activities.
+Our bushland and foreshore reserves are also important places where residents can spend time in nature and enjoy a range of passive recreational activities.
 Visit my neighbourhood or our parks and reserves directory to explore some of the bushland and foreshore reserves near you.

 Most weekends across the peninsula, volunteers work together with the Shire to protect the biodiversity values of these reserves as part of a Friends Group.
 Find out more on our Friends Group page.